charmplusplus/charm4py/docs/performance.rst

 .. contents::

-Python 3 with the CFFI interface is currently the recommended way to run Charmpy programs to get the best performance.
-Please see section :doc:`install` and :doc:`setup` for details on setting up Charmpy with CFFI.
+Python 3 with the Cython interface layer is currently the recommended way to run Charmpy programs to get the best performance.
+Please see section :doc:`install` and :doc:`setup` for details on setting up Charmpy with Cython.

 Performance analysis
 --------------------